arpitsachan2062/arpitsachan2062/README.md

 <!-- ### Hi there 👋 --->
 # 💫 About Me:
-🚀 **Working on:** Computer Vision, LLMs, GenAI and deep learning solutions, focusing on practical applications in Smart Cities, Manufacturing and Retails.<br>🤝 **Collaborate on:** Open-source Computer Vision and LLM projects, AI-driven IoT solutions, and machine learning/deep learning innovations.<br>🔎 **Looking for help with:** Advanced optimization techniques for large-scale computer vision and LLM models.<br>🧠 **Currently learning:** Cutting-edge algorithms in 2D/3D vision and neural architecture search.
-Currently, getting my hands dirty on GenAI applications.<br>📬 **Ask me about:** AI in industrial automation, IoT in smart cities, real-time object detection, space science and quantum machanics.<br>🎉 **Fun fact:** I’m fascinated by the intersection of art and AI, especially generative models that create unique visuals.
+I’m a passionate and results-driven Product Support Engineer with a strong foundation in AWS, DevOps, Java, and AI technologies.
+With hands-on experience in troubleshooting complex issues, optimizing product performance, and collaborating with cross-functional teams, I thrive at the intersection of technology and customer success.

+My background in Java development and cloud infrastructure enables me to provide deep technical insights, while my familiarity with AI and automation helps me drive smarter, more scalable support solutions.
+I'm always eager to learn, improve systems, and ensure seamless user experiences.🎉 **Fun fact:** I’m fascinated by the intersection of art and AI, especially generative models that create unique visuals.

 # 🌐 Socials: